Got a question about submitting your film to Independent Lens? Read our submissions FAQ below.

 When will I learn if my program was accepted?

 We screen approximately 700 programs each year.
-Most filmmakers will receive a response from Independent Lens within three months from the day of submission, or as curating decisions are made; all filmmakers will be notified on or before April 25, 2014.
+Most filmmakers will receive a response from Independent Lens within three months from the day of submission, or as curating decisions are made.

 How will Independent Lens support my program?